 Registration opens for new initiative

-21st April saw the introduction of the Government’s Tax-Free Childcare scheme, available to parents of children under 4 and disabled children under 17.
+As a supplier for accounting services, we wanted to report that on the 21st April the Government introduced the Tax-Free Childcare scheme, available to parents of children under 4 and disabled children under 17.
 It will be gradually rolled out during this year by age of child, and by the end of 2017 all eligible parents will be able to receive support.

 Tax-Free Childcare will be available to over two million households to help with the cost of childcare.
 Working parents will be able to open an online childcare account, and for every £8 families pay in, the Government will make a top-up payment of an additional £2, up to a maximum of £2,000 per child per year (or £4,000 for disabled children).
 Parents will then be able to use the funds to pay for registered childcare.